atc-project/atomic-threat-coverage/README.md

 - **Hardening Policies** need to be implemented to mitigate specific Threat
 - **Mitigation Systems** need to be deployed and configured to mitigate specific Threat

-Atomic Threat Coverage provide security teams highly automatable framework for accumulation, developing, explanation and sharing actionable analytics both internally and externally.
+Atomic Threat Coverage provide security teams highly automatable framework for accumulation, developing, explanation and sharing actionable analytics.

 ## Description